 Introduction

 The use of prosthetics for amputees is heavily favored towards lower limb amputees, this is most likely due to the complex nature of trying to replicate the sheer complexity of hands and arms without making them feel too robotic or rendering the user unable to complete basic tasks anymore due to the prosthetic being too limiting.
 Many factors affect upper limb prosthetics such as being unable to use their sense of touch, gripping objects too hard or letting objects fall without knowing.
 These issues all revolve around the central idea of losing one of our most powerful senses, the sense of touch.
 In this paper, algorithms and new advancements in technology will be shown and how they improve the overall issues with prosthetic limbs.
-The ten articles given in this paper will provide stronger evidence towards this hypothesis and support it.
+The ten articles given in this paper will provide strong evidence towards this hypothesis and support it.

 Narrative